superhi/venue/README.md

 ## How to install...

-Once you've installed Ruby, Rails and Git using installrails.com, open your terminal and go to a project.
+Once you've installed Ruby, Rails and Git using installrails.com, open your terminal and go to a folder of your choic.
 You can install this project by doing...

 * `git clone git@github.com:superhi/venue.git`
 * `cd venue`